-As previously reported in Part I, Item 4 of our quarterly report on Form 10-Q for the period ended March 31, 2021, Holicity concluded that the Company did not maintain effective internal control over financial reporting as of March 31, 2021, due to a material weakness.
+As previously reported in Part I, Item 4 of our quarterly report on Form 10-Q for the period ended March 31, 2021, Holicity concluded that the Company did not maintain effective internal control over financial reporting as of March 31, 2021, due to a material weakness of ineffective controls over accounting for complex transactions and instruments.
 The material weakness related to the classification of Public and Private Placement Warrants, issued in connection with Holicity's initial public offering, as components of equity instead of as derivative liabilities.
 As the Public and Private Placement Warrants met the definition of a derivative as contemplated in ASC 815, the Public and Private Placement Warrants should have been recorded as derivative liabilities on the balance sheet and measured at fair value at inception and at each reporting date in accordance with ASC 820, "Fair Value Measurement", with changes in fair value recognized in the statement of operations in the period of change.

-In addition to the previously reported material weakness above, we identified three material weaknesses in our internal control over financial reporting.
+Inclusive of the previously reported material weakness above, we identified four material weaknesses in our internal control over financial reporting including the material weakness identified in connection with the restatement discussed in Note 3 to the financial statements included herein.
 A material weakness is a deficiency, or a combination of deficiencies, in internal control over financial reporting such that there is a reasonable possibility that a material misstatement of our annual or interim financial statements will not be prevented or detected on a timely basis.
 Specifically material weaknesses identified are: